 Rubber Tree (Ficus elastica)

-At the beginning of the 19th century the rubber tree came to Europe.
+At the beginning of the 19th century the rubber tree (Ficus elastica) came to Europe and North America.
 As a houseplant it is especially appreciated for its dark green, coarse and smooth leaves.
 Like the birch fig and other species of the genus Ficus, the rubber tree secrets a latex-containing secretion from which natural rubber can be extracted in bark injuries.
 On tropical rubber plantations, however, one finds mainly the rubber tree (Hevea brasiliensis), because it is more productive.